satyam472/Atm-Simulator-System/README.md

 # Atm-Simulator-System
 This project is like a Bank Management System.
 I used
-Concept as a SWING
+Concept as a SWING and
-Database as a MYSQL
+Database as a MYSQL and
 Language as a JAVA CORE.